Stage: Alpha (prototype)

 We are building the MicroJelly.
 A Jellyfish based ocean wave harvester with a very low $20,000 price tag - equivalent to a 12KW solar installation.
 This will be a world firsts and will prove the viability of ocean wave energy harvesting.
 If we succeed, we will be among the first to open up a whole new category.
 Solar, then wind and now marine.

 Our product is the Jellyfish.
 It's a machine that harvests the energy of ocean waves and converts it into usable energy.
+We have recently reached 55% absorbtion efficiency.
+No other commercial wave technology has claimed efficiency numbers higher than this.

 Wave energy has an available 30kW to 80kW per meter of coastline.
 To visualize this number, imagine a man walking on the beach parallel to the waves.
 For every step he makes, the available power in waves can provide electricity to 5-8 homes.